alex1928/symfony-photo-sharing-portal/README.md

 # Photo sharing portal

 This will be some kind of mini-instagram.
 Users can upload posts containing photos.
 Other users can follow profiles and like/comment posts.
 Every user has his own proflile with all posts.

+Every post and profile can contain hashtags.
+You can search for user and posts by hashtags.

 Project is based on Symfony 4.
 Project is still in development.